Poverty & Economic Development Full-time

 • Manage monthly and quarterly financial reports, dashboards, and board slides with a focus on budget forecasting, cash flow, and reconciling projections.

-• Oversee grants accounting, payroll processing, internal controls, and compliance with GAAP standards and audit requirements.
+• Execute annual budgeting and planning processes, manage grants accounting, and ensure compliance with GAAP standards and audit requirements.

 Impact